ipspace/blog/content/posts/2021/06/unnumbered-ethernet-interfaces.md

 Internet  10.2.1.3                1   5254.00cb.bf02  ARPA   GigabitEthernet3
 ```

 Mission accomplished?
 Not exactly.
 While it's possible to automate static route configuration, we still need to tell the clients what IP addresses to use.
-Time to add DHCP to the picture -- the topic of the next blog post in [this series](/series/unnumbered-interfaces/).
+Time to add DHCP to the picture.

+{{<next-in-series page="/posts/2021/06/unnumbered-ethernet-dhcp.md" />}}

 ### Want to Know More?